 So are My ways higher than your ways

-We must accept that “we know in part … now we see in a mirror dimly … now I know in part” (1 Cor.
+We must accept that “we know in part … see in a mirror dimly” (1 Cor.
 13:9-12).
 It is our privilege to study about Him, but we must do it with humility, for “the secret things belong to the LORD our God, but the things revealed belong to us and to our sons” (Deut.
-29:29).Even with what is revealed in the Bible, we may feel frustrated because we do not understand, but we need to accept our inability to understand with joy, for it confirms His greatness.
-If we able to understand Him, He would have been a very small God, indeed.
+29:29).Even with what is revealed in the Scriptures, we may feel frustrated because we do not understand, but we need to accept our inability to understand with joy, for then we also realize a little bit of His greatness.
+If we were able to understand Him, then He would have been a very small God indeed.

-We do understand to some extent, and we will in all eternity know more and more of Him, but there will always remain an infinity beyond.
-That may scare us, for we do not know what the future holds.
-But let us then rejoice that God has revealed Himself in Jesus as trustworthy and merciful.
+We do understand to some extent, and in the new heavens and new earth we will always continue to learn more and more about Him, but there will always remain an infinity beyond.
+That may scare us, but let us rejoice that God has revealed Himself in Jesus as trustworthy and merciful.

-We must be very careful to not use logic to supply that which the Bible does not reveal.
-Human logic will serve to lead us away from the truth.
+We must not use logic to supply that which the Bible does not reveal.
+Human logic will only serve to lead us away from the truth.

 Hebrews 1:1-2 God, after He spoke long ago to the fathers in the prophets in many portions and in many ways, in these last days has spoken to us in His Son.
 (New American Standard)

 The Two Testaments

 What God spoke long ago in the prophets represents the Old Testament.

 What God spoke in these last days in His Son refers to the New Testament, or perhaps more accurately, the Four Gospels.